ncrmro/esp-idf-wifi-blink/README.md

 also built using espressif's [esp-idf](https://github.com/espressif/esp-idf) rather than Arduino.
 [Platformio](https://platformio.org/) is utilized primarily as a build system.

+Main gist is can connect to the built in wifi network, this will bring up the portal to configure wifi.

+At this point you can  do `curl -X POST http://10.10.0.1/blink`, this will turn on the built in LED.

+After configuring the wifi `curl -X POST http://LAN_IP_ADDRESS/blink`

 1. Board is powered on.
 1. try start in WIFI_MODE_STA with existing credentials